c4rb0nx1/c4rb0nx1/README.md

 # Hi there, I'm Niranchan 👋

-## AKA c4rb0n, Cybersecurity Enthusiast and Student at Kongu Engineering College
+## AKA c4rb0n, Cybersecurity Enthusiast.

 I'm captivated by the intricate nature of the digital world and always eager to expand my knowledge in cybersecurity.
 Check out my Github profile where I develop and collaborate on projects related to my interests.
 Join me on my journey to explore and understand the intricacies of cybersecurity.